Aryan132004/finance-tracker/README.md

 - **No pagination** — all transactions are loaded at once.
 This could be slow with thousands of records.
 - **Category stored as string** — if a category is deleted, old transactions still reference its name but it won't appear in the category filter dropdown.
 - **No edit transaction** — currently only add and delete are supported, not update.
-- **Port conflict on macOS** — port 5000 is taken by AirPlay on newer Macs, requiring manual port change to 5001.

 ### What I Would Improve With More Time